edaviles/spark3hol/Lab AKS.md

     # Name of the AKS cluster

     resourceLocation="eastus"
-    # "eastus" or "westeurope" This step is very critical since these are the currently only supported regions.
+    # "eastus" or "westeurope" This step is very critical since these are the currently only supported regions with App services anywhere.

     az group create -g $aksClusterGroupName -l $resourceLocation